ingram-projects/animxyz/docs/content/sections/iterate.md

 ---
 title: Iterate
-quote: 99 bottles of beer on the wall
+quote: 99 bottles of beer on the wall.

 examples:
   - name: Iterate